 These Honey Garlic Pork Chops taste even better than they look.
 Today’s recipe combines a couple of past ideas that have appeared on Rock Recipes; one another pork chop recipe and one a chicken wing recipe.

-One of my favorite comfort food meals is Chicken Fried Pork Chops served with mashed potatoes and gravy and one of my favorite chicken wing recipes is the very popular Crispy Honey Garlic Wings.
 Here, both get combined to produce one of the best pork chop recipes I have ever tried.
 The kids absolutely loved it too.

 Like this recipe?